What Are the Different Types of Car Warranties? [Explained]

 What Is A Typical Car Warranty?

-The average car warranty is going to be a basic manufacturer warranty that covers necessary repairs and replacements for the first three years or 36,000 miles, whichever comes first.
+The average car warranty is going to be a basic manufacturer one that covers necessary repairs and replacements for the first three years or 36,000 miles, whichever comes first.
 Among manufacturers, owners of Hyundai and Kia cars get the best-included warranty with coverage for 5 years or 60,000 miles.

 What About Used Cars?